Last updated: May 2026

 Sports equipment — golf clubs (especially Callaway, TaylorMade, Titleist), fishing reels (Shimano, Daiwa, Abu Garcia), and cycling components — sells consistently on eBay.
 Golf clubs from garage sales for $5–10 can sell for $40–80 if the brand and model are right.
 Fly fishing gear, mountain bike components, and CrossFit equipment (kettlebells, bumper plates) all hold value and move quickly.

-FlipListr's AI identifies the brand, model, and condition from a photo — then writes the full eBay listing and posts it live.
+FlipListr's AI helps identify the brand, model, and condition from photos, then prepares a reviewed eBay listing before anything posts.

 Finding the item is half the battle.
 The other half is listing it correctly.
 An incorrectly titled listing — wrong brand, wrong model, missing keywords — gets buried in eBay search and sells for far less than it should.